New Orleans Family Law, Divorce and Custody Lawyer

 - Temporary orders for custody, support, and marital property.

 - All aspects of property division and community property disputes.

 - Prenuptial & Post-nuptial Agreements – be it creating or litigating such agreements.

-– All matters related to children, like custody, visitation, and child support.
+- All matters related to children, such as custody, visitation, and child support.